icai-imat-deep-learning/deep-learning/projects/p2/exercise/README.md

 ### ReLUFunction class (0.5 points)

 This class is contained in the src.models module.
 This class implements the forward and backward of the ReLU layer.
-To implement it you cannot use the nn pytorch module.
+To implement it you cannot use the nn pytorch module or pytorch custom operations (use only slicing and indexing).

 ### LinearFunction class (1 point)

 This class is contained in the src.models module.
 This class implements the forward and backward of the Linear layer.
-To implement it you cannot use the nn pytorch module.
+To implement it you cannot use the nn pytorch module or pytorch custom operations (use only torch.matmul, slicing and indexing).

 ### parameters_to_double function (0.5 points)